lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A LPWAN node can either be a client or a server and sometimes both.
-   In the client mode, the LPWAN node sends request to a server and Expects an answer or acknowledgements.
+   In the client mode, the LPWAN node sends request to a server and expects an answer or acknowledgements.
 Acknowledgements can be at 2 different levels:

 * In the transport level, a CON message is acknowledged by an ACK message.
-      A NON confirmable messages are not acknowledged at all.
+      A NON confirmable message is not acknowledged at all.

 * In REST level, a REST request is acknowledged by an "error" code.